-Located close to the southwest corner of Crete, Elafonisi is in fact an island taking its name from the Greek words ‘elafi’ and ‘nisi’ meaning ‘deer island’.
-The beach and island are quite tropical in style with fine white sand and clear turquoise waters.
-In fine weather you can in fact walk to the island through the shallow water.
-This beach is a destination in itself for travellers and locals alike.
+Located at the southwest side of Crete, Elafonisi is in fact an island taking its name from the Greek words ‘elafi’ and ‘nisi’ meaning ‘deer island’.
+The beach and island are quite tropical in style with fine white and pink sand & clear turquoise waters.
+This beach is a destination for travellers and locals alike.

-While visiting Elafonisi you could include visits to the Monastery of Chrysoskalitissa (5km from Elafonisi beach), the nearby ancient city of Polyrinia which is considered to be the oldest city that the Dorians built in Crete (following the Minoan period) as well as the Archaeological Museum of Kissamos housed in a Venetian-Turkish monument.
+While visiting Elafonisi you could also visit the Monastery of Chrysoskalitissa (5km from Elafonisi beach), the nearby ancient city of Polyrinia which is considered to be the oldest city that the Dorians built in Crete (following the Minoan period) as well as the Archaeological Museum of Kissamos housed in a Venetian-Turkish monument.

-Falassarna is an ancient Greek harbor and today serves as an agricultural area (with olive groves and greenhouses cultivating mainly tomatoes) and huge traveler attraction.
-Located on the northwest coast of Crete its beach highly visited as it offers a large stretch of sandy beach (wide section of sand before the sea) and crystal clear waters.
+Falassarna is an ancient Greek harbor and today serves as an agricultural area (with olive groves and greenhouses cultivating mainly tomatoes) and huge travellers’ attraction.
+Located on the northwest coast of Crete this beach is popular, for tourist and locals, as it offers a large stretch of sandy beach and tuquoise waters.

-Falassarna beach is also filled with activities such as kite-surfing, surfing and even paragliding from the mountain which faces the sea.
+Falassarna beach is wellknown among the lovers of sea sports, as it is perfect for activities such as kite-surfing, surfing and even paragliding from the mountain which faces the sea.

 & gramvousa islet

 Take a ferry from Kissamos port (depart daily from May to October) and spend a day sunbathing and swimming at Balos lagoon and the islet of Gramvousa.
 The tour includes a total 55 minutes spent travelling, while you tour the gulf of Kissamos viewing caves and dramatic landscapes.